annesophielassen/annesophielassen.github.io/pages/research.md

 *This paper shows that decisions regarding intra-household specializations are determined by gender norms rather than standard economic incentives.
 To test theoretical predictions of both the standard model of intra-household division of labor and the role of gender identity, social category and prescriptions, I use variation from a Danish parental leave reform.
 I find large and homogeneous effects among mothers and virtually unchanged behavior among fathers, irrespective of relative earnings in the household.
 This is consistent with the notion of pay-off from gender identity.
-Subsequent peer effects among sisters are interpreted as reform-induced change in prescriptions regarding extensive leave for mothers*
+Subsequent peer effects among sisters are interpreted as reform-induced change in prescriptions regarding extensive leave for mothers.*

 [Click here for the most recent version of the paper]({{ BASE_PATH}}/pages/working_papers/WP_GenderNorms_Lassen.pdf) (October 2020)